Superfiltered $A_\infty$-deformations of the exterior algebra, and local mirror symmetry: The matrix factorisation

 Composition is defined in the obvious way. \end{defn}

-\begin{rmk} Unfortunately there seems to be no standard name for the endomorphism $\diff$ of $X$.
+\begin{rmk} Unfortunately there seems to be no more standard name for the endomorphism $\diff$ of $X$ than the generic term \emph{twisted differential}.
 We propose (without hope or expectation that it will catch on) the name \emph{squifferential}, both because it is suggestive of `a squiffy differential', and because it is the \emph{squ}are of $\diff$ which is equal to the element $w$ that we're factorising. \end{rmk}

 Next we introduce the filtered versions we need.